polyswarm/ppdns-chrome-extension/CONTRIBUTING.md

-# PolySwarm NectarNet Beta Browser Extension
+# PolySwarm NectarNet Browser Extension

-This repository is the source tree for the PolySwarm browser extension for the NectarNet Beta Program.
+This repository is the source tree for the PolySwarm browser extension for the NectarNet Program.
 If you want to help us improve this browser extension, follow the guidance in this document.

 # Chrome Extension Development